When you upgrade your phone, you'll want to make sure you don't lose anything you need when replacing your most important device.

-If you backed up all your data onto your Google account, you should be able to get everything transferred over really easily.
+If you backed up all your data onto your Google account on your old phone, you should be able to get everything transferred over really easily.

-All you need to do is log in to your Google account and it should automatically copy all of the data you stored onto your new phone.
+All you need to do is log in to your Google account during the setup and it should automatically copy all of the data you stored onto your new phone.